Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 AWS CDK is an open-source software development framework that enables you to define cloud infrastructure in code and provision it using AWS CloudFormation.

-This week, we are using CDK (Cloud Development Kit) to create S3 buckets, Lambda functions, SNS topics, etc. Allowing users to update their profiles with avatars via Serverless Image Process.
-To do so we use the [CDK - Cloud Development Kit](https://aws.amazon.com/cdk/) to create a CDK Pipeline.
+This week, we are using CDK (Cloud Development Kit) to create S3 buckets, Lambda functions, SNS topics, etc. This will allow users to update their profile handles with avatars via the Serverless Image Process.
+We do this by using the [CDK - Cloud Development Kit](https://aws.amazon.com/cdk/) to create a CDK Pipeline.

 [CDK Pipelines](https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html) can automatically build, test, and deploy new versions of our pipeline.
 CDK Pipelines are self-updating, once we add application stages or stacks, the pipeline automatically reconfigures itself to deploy them.
-We will use the CDK pipeline implemented in JavaScript,that will perform the following tasks for us.
+We will use the CDK pipeline implemented in JavaScript, which will perform the following tasks for us.

-- **Pre-requisites**
+- **What we will do**

   - Use the sharp package to process an uploaded image and resize it to create a thumbnail
   - Write an AWS Lambda and Deploy the Lambda function
-  - Import an existing S3 bucket that contains the source image
-  - Create an S3 bucket that will be used to process the uploaded image
+  - Create an s3 bucket that will contain the source image, and be used to process the uploaded image
-  - Add an SNS (Simple Notification Service) code to process on the PUT function and invoke our Lambda function
+  - Add an SNS (Simple Notification Service) code to process the PUT function and invoke our Lambda function
----

 To invoke the lambda the following changes need to be made to the application

   - Implement a file upload function in the frontend
-  - The PostGres database needs to be updated to include a biography field
+  - The PostGres database needs to be updated to include a 'User Bio' field
   - Update SQL scripts to retrieve this information when matched to the users cognito ID

 - These npm global packages were installed

   - [aws-cdk](https://www.npmjs.com/package/aws-cdk), [aws-cdk-lib](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html), [dotenv](https://www.npmjs.com/package/dotenv)
   -  [sharp](https://www.npmjs.com/package/sharp), [@aws-sdk/client-s3](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/)
-  -  S3 Bucket which we will upload our images to assets with the name `assets.<domainname>`
+  -  s3 Bucket which we will upload our images to assets with the name `assets.<domainname>`

 ### BEGIN